Jisu-Woniu/blog-astro/src/content/blog/post-1.md

 image:
   url: "https://astro.build/assets/blog/astro-1-release-update/cover.jpeg"
   alt: "The Astro logo with the word One."
+tags:
+  - "astro"
+  - "blogging"
-tags: ["astro", "blogging", "learning in public"]
+  - "learning in public"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing